 The program is designed so that students, in consultation with their adviser, develop areas of inquiry to engage in a deep exploration of current issues.
 By taking elective courses in communications and other areas of the university, students are equipped with the knowledge and insight that lead to high-quality journalistic work.

 Our graduates are nimble and adaptable journalists who excel at gathering facts, conducting interviews, writing and producing informative and engaging stories, and expertly using a variety of digital tools.

-Courses and labs are offered in the Ed McMahon Mass Communications Center, the core of the School of Communications’ professional all-digital broadcast production environment.
-The center includes a high-definition studio, two 4K video editing suites, HD editing suites for single or group projects, and other areas designed to support both studio and remote productions.
+Courses and labs are offered in our professional all-digital broadcast production environment.
+Our facilities include two high-definition studios, two podcast studios, two LiveU units for performing live shots in the field, two 4K video editing suites, HD editing suites for single or group projects and other areas designed to support both studio and remote productions.

 Video cameras, audio recorders, lights and other gear required to capture interviews and events in the field are available to students through our well-stocked and expertly maintained equipment inventory.

 Prior to entering the program, students who do not have a journalism background may be required to complete a journalism boot camp course.